menu icon

 MAKING OF THE FRESH COCONUT MASALA PASTE

-• Take the coconut in a mixer along with 2-3 tbsp of water and grind it to a fine paste.
-We need thick coconut paste hence ensure that don’t add too much of water while grinding
+• Take the coconut in a mixer along with 2-3 tablespoon of water and grind it to a fine paste.
+We need thick coconut paste hence ensure that don't add too much of water while grinding

 MAKING OF ERISSERY